What do you think is the most common hormonal disease of dogs? Diabetes? Thyroid?

 - Toy breeds in general

-There is no increased risk in desexed dogs, and males and females are at equal risk.
+There is no increased risk in desexed dogs, but males and females are at equal risk.

 What Does Cushings Disease Look Like In Dogs?